 • Strong connection between numerals and the quantities they represent

-Set reasonable screen time limits and use digital tools as supplements to, not replacements for, hands-on counting experiences.
-Make technology use interactive by engaging with your child while they use counting apps.
+• Make technology use interactive by engaging with your child while they use counting apps.
 Ask questions like, “How did you know there were seven stars?” or “Can you show me another way to make the number six?”

-Creating a Number-Rich Environment That Sparks Curiosity
+Improving a Number-Rich Environment That Equates Curiosity

 For home environments: